Kartaverse/Kartaverse-Docs/docs/example_project_files/example_project_files.md

 ## Learning Projects

-Details about each example project will be added here.
+Details about the example projects are available on the left sidebar.